hhc97/CSC258_lab_repo/README.md

 I've decided to make this repo public, not for you to cheat off, but for future students to have a reference when doing the labs, because nobody should have to go through this course without any guidance, especially for the labs.

 If you end up using this resource for your labs, please don't just copy everything.
-Try to understand what is going on, because while everyone I know has had a *hate-hate-hate* relationship with Verilog, some of the labs are genuinely quite interesting, and do impart some useful knowledge.
+Try to understand what is going on, because while everyone I know has had a *hate-hate-hate* relationship with Verilog, some of the labs are genuinely quite interesting, and do impart some useful bits of knowledge.

 Also, if you're fortunate enough to have found this repo ***before*** the semester starts, for the love of god save yourself the trouble and just take it at UTM.